QueueClassic/queue_classic/readme.md

 ##### General Idea

 The worker class (QC::Worker) is designed to be extended via inheritance.
-Any of it's methods should be considered for extension.
+Any of its methods should be considered for extension.
 There are a few in particular that act as stubs in hopes that the user will override them.
 Such methods
 include: `handle_failure() and setup_child()`.
 See the section near the bottom for a detailed descriptor of how to subclass the worker.